Forking in Short and Tame Abstract Elementary Classes

-Our paper is an extension and generalization of the above results of Makkai and Shelah.

-We deal with a more general situation than \cite{makkaishelah}, as our class is assumed to be an AEC that doesn't have a specific logic that axiomatizes it.
-Instead of categoricity, we assume Galois-stablity and, instead of their large cardinal assumption, we assume the (weaker) model theoretic properties of tameness and type-shortness.
-Our approach is orthogonal to Shelah's recent work on good $\lambda$-frames and we manage to obtain a forking notion on the class of all models above a natural threshold size (instead of models of a single cardinality).
-Instead of using $I(\lambda^{+n},K)<2^{\lambda^{+n}}$ for all $1\leq n<\omega$, we assume the lack of an order property, which follows from few models in a single big cardinal.
-Unlike Shelah, our treatment does not make use of diamond-like principles as we work in ZFC.
-Also, our dependence relation is closer to the first-order notion than good frames, which allows us to mimic some first-order arguments.

-Unfortunately, there is no free lunch and we pay for this luxury.
-Our payment is essentially in assuming tameness and type-shortness.
-As was shown by Boney in \cite{tamelc}, these assumptions are corollaries of certain large cardinal axioms, including the one assumed by Makkai and Shelah.
-It seems to be plausible that tameness and type shortness will be derived in the future from categoricity above a certain Hanf number that depends only on $LS(K)$.

-In this paper, we introduce a notion that, like the one from \cite{makkaishelah}, is an analogue of the first order notion of coheir.
+Our paper is an extension and generalization of the above results of Makkai and Shelah, but with assumptions closer to those of Grossberg and VanDieren.
+We introduce a notion that, like the one from \cite{makkaishelah}, is an analogue of the first order notion of coheir.
 One of our main results is that, given certain model theoretic assumptions, this notion is in fact an independence notion.

 \begin{theorem*}[\ref{fulltheorem}] Let $K$ be an AEC with amalgamation, joint embedding, and no maximal models.
 If there is some $\kappa > LS(K)$ so that \begin{enumerate}

 \item $K$ is fully $< \kappa$-tame;